NeovisionSAS/cvat/site/README.md

 pip install -r requirements.txt
 ```

-The documentation site includes the last MAX_VERSIONS_TO_BUILD releases
+The documentation site includes both old and new releases.
+Because of this,
-(they are defined in `build_docs.py`).
-To build the website, you only need:
+you will need tooling for all these releases.
+Currently, it means you need
+in your environment:
-- `hugo-0.110` - for all documentation builds
+- `hugo-0.110` - for new docs
+- `hugo-0.83` - for older docs

-Please download this hugo release (extended), and make the binary
+Please download these hugo releases (both extended), and make such binaries
 available in your `PATH` environment variable.

 On Linux, you can install it this way: